Authentic Soy Sauce at Home (So Easy & Rich in Umami!)

 Note

-• Use clean jars and tools.
-This helps keep bad bacteria away so your soy sauce ferments safely.
+• Use clean tools and jars to keep your soy sauce fresh and safe.

 Keywords: Soy Sauce, Soy Sauce at Home, Umami-Packed Soy Sauce, Palm Sugar, Sweet Soy Sauce